Oculus deploys virtual reality hedgehog to lure filmmakers

 Oculus will provide "Henry" and "Lost," its debut film about a mechanical creature that comes to life in a forest, free with its consumer Rift headset next year, Luckey said.

-Luckey expects early adopters of the Rift, expected to cost roughly $1,500, to come from the gaming world.
+Luckey expects early adopters of the Rift, which the company has said will run roughly $1,500 with the computer needed to operate it, to come from the gaming world.
+It has not disclosed a price for the headset alone.

 Getting the masses engaged will require having people try the technology, Luckey said.
 Oculus plans to stage demonstrations at retailers and do tours of major cities to stoke interest.

-Note: (This version of the July 28th story clarifies price of Oculus Rift in 13th paragraph)